drtorq/hello-world/README.md

 Here is an additional comment to demo pull requests.

-still trying to understand the pull-request.
+still trying to understand the process.

 Not sure yet.